ahezekiah/task-flow/README.md

 - **Kanban Board** — drag tasks between Todo / In Progress / Done columns using @dnd-kit
 - **Calendar View** — month calendar showing tasks by due date, click a day to see what's due
 - **Activity Feed** — real-time-ish timeline of everything happening across your tasks and teams
+- **File/Attachment Upload** - Can upload a File attachmant that will show on the Task Card

 ## Team